craftcms/docs/docs/5.x/extend/conditions.md

 - Conditional field layouts, which make it possible to display specific tabs or fields only when precise criteria are met;
 - Custom [sources](../system/elements.md#sources), which are optional element index sources customized to display whatever elements meet the criteria you set;
 - Search field filters;
-- Craft Commerce’s promotion and shipping rules;
+- Craft Commerce’s pricing and shipping rules;

 ## Architecture